Making Sense of Upholstery Cleaning Codes

 Upholstery Cleaning Codes

-See: Room and Board fabrics Crate and Barrel fabrics
+See: Crate and Barrel fabrics

 Dry cleaning fluid is a rather nasty chemical, so be sure to keep the kids away and have plenty of ventilation.
 Like an Amazon reviewer said for the cleaner linked above “This is non-water based product and is industrial strength, use gloves, in a very well ventilation area; fumes will hang in the air if not in a ventilated area.
 Some type of mask wouldn’t hurt either.”
 You can always choose professional cleaning instead, like the folks at Alpine Specialty Cleaning.